Part Four

 Erëmirë Krasniqi: Was he your neighbor?

 Hysni Krasniqi: He was my neighbor.
 He said, “I don’t want to see anyone here after six in the morning.”
 All the people from the building gathered and we left {coughs}.
-We went to the train station, you know, the small one in Prishtina.
-We got on the train, my wife grabbed me on one side, my son on the other, only one of my sons was here, two of them were in London.
+We went to the train station, you know, the small one in Pristina.
+We got on the train, my wife held me on one side, my son on the other, only one of my sons was here, two of them were in London.
 I didn’t see one of them for six years.

-What could I do, I went to the city.
+What could I do?
+I went to the city.
 My wife told me, “Where are you going?
-They can imprison you.”
+They will imprison you.”
 “Let them do it.”
 I got dressed, I shaved, I went to an Albanian neighbor there, “Can I take a shower?”
 “Yes, of course.”
-I cleaned up, went to the city, Arbër Xhaferi was my friend while studying in Belgrade.
+I cleaned up, went to the city, Arbën Xhaferi, we were friends while studying in Belgrade.
 I went to his residence.
 When I went there, I went to Skopje there, I went inside.
 The guard said, “What are you looking for?”
-I said, “I want to talk to Arbër Xhaferi.”
+I said, “I want to talk to Arbën Xhaferi.”
 “Look,” he said, “Arbër went somewhere to the Arab States.
-What do you need him for?
-“I said, this is what’s happening, “Oh, okay!”
+What do you need him for?”
+I said, this is what’s happening, “Oh, okay!”
 He said, “How many people are you?”
 It was me, my wife and my son, my brother was with his wife and his daughter-in-law, without children, six people.
 “Hysni,” he said.
 “I could find you a place in the city, but just you.”
 I said, “No, no, I’m with my brother.
 It does not make sense.”
 “Okay.”

 They took us to a village called Sfillare.
 We stayed there for about a month.
 The house owner welcomed us, but he was poor.
 He said, “Look, I have flour.”
 I said, “Don’t worry.
 You know what we need?
 Water and shelter.
 Nothing else.”
-He gave us a room, we all slept there.
+He gave us a room, and we all slept there.
 We stayed there for a month.
 After a month, we got the papers from London and… I’m a little emotional (cries).

 We got the suitcases ready with clothes, we didn’t have much.
 We had a lot that the Red Cross gave us, but we didn’t take them.
 We left them to the house owner, we didn’t take anything.
 We got our suitcases and got on a bus.
-The bus took us to the airport, in the airport they asked, “Is someone sick?”
+The bus took us to the airport, and at the airport they asked, “Is someone sick?”
 My wife told me, “Don’t say you’re sick, they might not let us leave.”
 I said, “We’re all good.”

 Erëmirë Krasniqi: Your eldest went to Greece.